szewczukk/Bromium/README.md

 ## Comments
 * Clone this repository in catalog where is all header files or down in hierarchy
-* To change template of HTML file or modificate CSS, modify files in templates catalog
+* To change template of HTML file or modificate CSS, modify files in .documentator catalog
-* Don't close HTML tags in templates/raw.html file, those tags will be added in script
+* Don't close HTML tags in .documentator/raw.html file, those tags will be added in script
 * If you want to create documentation comments in C/C++ file, use ALL of available comment types (table on top of README)

 ## Licensing